mrABR/spatie.be/resources/views/front/pages/guidelines/pages/laravel-php.md

 ## Typed properties

-You should type a property whenever possible.
-Don't use a docblock.
+You should type a property whenever possible for a more strict assembly.

 ```php
 // good